Skip over main navigation

 Types of schools and other settings

-Schools and other institutions use various descriptors, e.g. infants, junior, primary, secondary, but in order to determine which parts of SEN and disability law apply to a particular school, you will need to know which category the school falls into.
+Schools and other institutions use various ways to describe themselves, for example infants, junior, primary, secondary, but in order to determine which parts of special educational needs (SEN) and disability law apply to a particular school, you will need to know which category the school falls into.

 Basic division between types of schools